Geographic Distribution and Habitat

 These monkeys are quadrupedal, semi-brachiators, and skilled leapers.
 They spend most of their day socializing and grooming in the upper canopy of primary or secondary forests.
 Adult males groom one another, as do juvenile males; females, on the other hand, groom across generations and gender, with adult males getting the most attention.

-Like all other primates, black colobus monkeys use a series of vocalizations—including alarm calls, which sound like snorts.
+Like other primates, black colobus monkeys use a series of vocalizations to communicate with one another, including alarm calls, which sound like snorts.
 Males defending their territory emit roar-like calls.
 If both males and females start tongue-clicking, a fight is imminent.
 Females and infants snuffle when in distress.
 A purr is used to rally the troop before group travel.

 Males reach sexual maturity at 6 years and females at 4 years of age.
 Most colobine females don’t exhibit sexual swellings; however, Colobus satanas females do.
 Both males and females leave their natal groups to go join a new group when they are ready to mate.
 There is no definite breeding period, but all black colobus monkeys tend to mate during the rainy season.
 Females give birth to one infant.